Undergraduate Teaching 2025-26

 As specific objectives, by the end of the course students should be able to:

-• To understand the principles of Structure from Motion, one of the most important computer vision algorithm, through hands-on implementation.
+• understand the principles of Structure from Motion, one of the most important algorithms in computer vision, through hands-on experimentation and implementation

 Content